What Is Final Expense Life Insurance?

 Term life insurance is a life insurance policy that has a specified term date, usually ranging anywhere from 10 to 30 years.
 Because these types of policies lock in their rates for the duration of the term and usually offer higher death benefits, they typically have higher premiums than a final expense insurance policy.

 This is likely a good option for people who are younger or still in good health.
-Otherwise, it may not be as affordable as final expense life insurance for those who are older or in poor health because the rate would be unaffordable or they not be approved for coverage.
+Those who are older or in poor health may face higher rates or be denied coverage altogether.

 Pre-need insurance, also known as pre-need funeral or pre-need burial insurance, is a type of policy offered directly by funeral homes.
 Rather than needing to choose a beneficiary, your policy can be paid out directly to the funeral home.
 This could help those who do not have a clear beneficiary in mind, or if choosing a single beneficiary to receive the payout could be problematic.